Nthato Motlana

 Dr. Nthato Harrison Motlana OMSG (16 February 1925 – 1 December 2008) was a prominent South African businessman, physician and anti-apartheid activist.

 Early life

 He was born in Marapyane close to Pretoria.
 He attended and matriculated at Kilnerton High School, Pretoria.
 He then attended the University of Fort Hare and obtained a B.Sc. degree.
 Furthering his education, he took medicine at the University of the Witwatersrand.
-Banned by the government for five years, he need government permission to attend his graduation in 1954.
+Banned by the government for five years, he had to make a request to the apartheid government for permission to attend his graduation in 1954.
 In 1956 he became a resident doctor at Baragwanath Hospital.

 Life under Apartheid

 He became politically active at Fort Hare when he joined the African National Congress Youth League and later became its secretary.
 He was tried alongside Nelson Mandela by the Apartheid regime during the Defiance Campaign of 1951–52.
 He played a prominent role during the Soweto uprising as a member of the Black Community Programme and the Black Parents' Association which resulted in he and his wife being detained and after the collapse of the Soweto Urban Bantu Council, became one of the members of the Soweto Committee of Ten in June 1977.
 As founding member of the Black Community Programme, its goal was to economically empower black South Africans, and he founded Phaphama Africa Commercial Enterprises, Lesedi Clinic (the first black owned, private up-market hospital in the country), and Sizwe Medical Aid (the first black owned medical aid scheme in South Africa).

 Motlana: The Sharpeville Massacre chillingly portrayed the readiness of the state to use violence to counter and crush opposition, a willingness that has been seen time and time again since then.